The ACE Awards

 Nominations may be submitted by any member of the University community (co-worker, supervisor, adviser, dean or department head, student).
 No self-nominations will be reviewed.

-Nominations must be submitted online on the nomination form and include 1) a statement (letter) from the nominator and 2) two additional letters of support.
-Letters of support must be uploaded with the nomination statement.
+Nominations must be submitted online and include 1) a nomination letter from the nominator and 2) two additional letters of support.

 Nomination statements, including specific examples, should describe the nominee’s eligibility for an award focused on Accountability, Climate, and Equity as outlined in the Texas A&M Diversity Plan (http://diversity.tamu.edu/Diversity-Plan) and how the nominee meets the specific award’s criteria as outlined in the Awards Categories section.
+Letters of support are submitted with the understanding that the individual or group is being nominated and should shed additional rationale as to why the nominee is an ideal candidate for the award.
 For faculty and staff nominees, greater consideration will be given to those individuals whose accomplishments are above and beyond standard job responsibilities.